spencer-shadley/completed-class/class-content/20-State/01-Activities/03-Stu_ContextComponents/README.md

   - A Context object should contain the theme for the card.

-  - Separate the Card and Layout components into their own files in a folder named `components`.
+  - Separate the Card and Layout components into their own files in a directory named `components`.

   - The color of the card should be obtained from the Context API.